Innoptech/OpenSTL/README.md

 [![Python](https://img.shields.io/pypi/pyversions/openstl.svg)](https://pypi.org/project/openstl/)

 # Performances benchmark
-Discover the staggering performance of OpenSTL in comparison to [numpy-stl](https://github.com/wolph/numpy-stl), thanks to its powerful C++ backend.
+Discover the staggering performance of OpenSTL in comparison to [numpy-stl](https://github.com/wolph/numpy-stl) and to [meshio](https://github.com/nschloe/meshio), thanks to its powerful C++ backend.

+    Performance gains over numpy-stl and meshio
-    Write:  2 to 3 times faster than numpy-stl.
+    Write:  1.3 to 14+ times faster
-    Read:   1 to 12 times faster than numpy-stl.
+    Read:   1 to 12+ times faster
-    Rotate: 1 to 12 times faster than numpy-stl.
+    Rotate: 1 to 12+ times faster
+Note: meshio has no straightfoward way of rotating vertices, so rotation was not benchmarked for this lib.
 ![Benchmark Results](benchmark/benchmark.png)

 # Python Usage